Book – Think Again, (The power of knowing what you don’t know) (Summary)

 Published in – 2021

-We laugh at people who still use Windows 95, yet we still cling to opinions that we formed in 1995.
+We laugh at people who still use Windows 95, yet we still cling to opinions we formed in 1995.

 About the Book –